My diamond chainsaw

 So their competitor Stihl could of course not lag behind.
 They have also developed their own version, plus their own chain with twice as many diamond bits on it.

 Now a gasoline engine makes a lot of noise and stench, and the torque at low revs is not great.
-That's why ICS soon developed a hydraulically powered version in the beginning, in three types.
+That's why ICS soon developed a hydraulically powered version when he, in three types.
 Hydraulic power is supplied by a separate hydraulic drive.
 This hydrostation of course also needs power supply, and this may be either via a gasoline engine (yet again noise and stench) or with an electric motor on 400 Volts (and then you'll need a 400 Volt power supply).
 The oil pressure goes to the chainsaw through two thick heavy hydraulic ducts.
 These are quite rigid and make the operation very difficult because they continually work against the operator.

 Then since the last few years there are also electric diamond chainsaws.
 I happen to own the machine shown above, the Cardi Coccodrillo35, by the Italian brand that also makes diamond drills and wall saws.
 It works on 230 volts at 3420 Watt.